resir014/resir014.xyz/src/content/posts/2018-02-07-a-type-safe-approach-to-redux-stores-in-typescript.md

 ### Use a dedicated `store/` directory

-A lot of the guides/projects out there structure there store separately inside a root `actions` and `reducers` directory, e.g.
+A lot of the guides/projects out there structure their store separately inside a root `actions` and `reducers` directory, e.g.

 ```
 .